ksb25395/Community-Detection/README.md

 ## Running
 * To see the Girvan Newman algorithm in action, run the `main` method as a driver in `CapGraph.java`

-* To see the Newman's greedy algorithm int action, run the `main` method as a driver in `FastNewmanImpl.java`
+* To see the Newman's greedy algorithm in action, run the `main` method as a driver in `FastNewmanImpl.java`